petsy/GoGrinder/README.md

 In case you are stuck or need help to solve your problem, please follow this checklist:

-* look in documentation and examples for a solution
+* look in [documentation](docu/README.md) and [examples](examples/README.md) for a solution
-* for Go related information the std. library docu is a good starting point TODO
+* for Go related information the [std. library docu](https://golang.org/pkg/net/http/) is a good starting point
-* if you are certain you caught a bug in GoGrinder look for / open an issue
+* if you feel you caught a bug in GoGrinder look for [related issues](https://github.com/finklabs/GoGrinder/issues)
-* search for a solution to your problem on stackexchange
+* search for a solution to your problem on [StackOverflow](http://stackoverflow.com/questions/tagged/gogrinder)
-* if you can not find a solution please open a new question.
+* if you can not find a solution on StackOverflow we suggest you ask a new question.
 Please make sure to tag your question with the following tags: "Performance", "GoGrinder" and "Go"

-We monitor for GoGrinder related questions and try to help you asap.
-Please forgive but we all have day-jobs and it might take us a day or two to answer your question.
+We monitor the [GoGrinder](http://stackoverflow.com/questions/tagged/gogrinder) tag on StackOverflow and try to answer asap.
+Please forgive but we all have day-jobs and it might take us a day to answer your question.

-TODO check fair use

 ## Developing GoGrinder